Fort Kearny (Washington, D.C.): Construction and operation

 Construction proceeded slowly, hampered by a lack of workers.
+Reports indicated that "of the 150 men that reported only 50 did any work."
 In December, the 113th New York Volunteer Infantry Regiment was ordered to assist in the construction of the fort.
-Reports indicated that "of the 150 men that reported only 50 did any work."
 Despite setbacks like these, by Christmas 1862, reports discussed the disposition of newly built Fort Kearny and several supporting field batteries that were constructed in order to cover blind approaches to the fort.
 That report described Fort Kearny as "occupying an excellent position, [and] a necessary connecting link between Forts Pennsylvania and De Russy.
 It sees well the upper valley of Broad Branch, and crosses its fires with those of Forts Pennsylvania and De Russy and intermediate batteries upon the dangerous heights in front.
 It has a powerful armament, and is provided with ample magazines and bomb-proofs, and is well adapted to its location.
 A field battery, just across Broad Branch, has been built to sweep part of the ravine immediately in front of Fort Kearny; otherwise unseen."

 The battery, later known as Battery Rossell, provided space for eight field guns and a strong powder magazine.
 The battery was named in honor of Major Nathan B. Rossell of the 3rd U.S. Infantry, who was killed on June 27, 1862, at the Battle of Gaines' Mill.

 In 1864, the fort was garrisoned by two companies of the 7th New York Heavy Artillery Regiment, commanded by Major E. A. Springsteed.
 A May 1864 report on the defenses of Washington counted 298 soldiers in the fort's complement and stated that the garrison was of full strength.
 Despite this fact, deficiencies were found in the capability of those soldiers, whose drill was recorded as "indifferent," and that "improvement [was] needed."